Which Companies were Researching in LiFi before Harald Haas?

 After analyzing the second dataset, I was able to find the top five countries that were actively researching in the LiFi domain.
 The chart below represents their patent filing.

 South Korea with 23 patents is at the top spot because Samsung and ETRI were among the first companies that started researching in this technology and have been exploring the domain since 2007.
-The US with 18 patents is at #2 spot followed by Japan where 9 patents were filed in LiFi technologies.
+The US with 18 patents is at #2 spot followed by Japan where 9 patents were filed in LiFi technology.
 Great Britain, where Prof. Haas’ University is located, filed 3 patents and sits at the #4 position.

 But the picture changes when we consider the overall patent filing in the last decade.